 The Ordinary Shares offered by this Prospectus may not be offered, sold, or transferred, directly or indirectly in or into the United States, or to or for the account or benefit of any US Person (within the meaning of Regulation S under the US Securities Act of 1933, as amended).
 In addition, the Company has not been, and will not be, registered under the US Investment Company Act of 1940, as amended.
-Furthermore, the Company's Articles of Incorporation provide that the directors may, in their absolute discretion, refuse to register a transfer of any Shares to a person that they have reason to believe is an employee benefit plan subject to ERISA or similar US laws, that will give rise to an obligation of the Company to register under the Investment Company Act or preclude the availability of certain exemptions, that will cause the Company or the Shares to become subject to registration under the US

-Securities Exchange Act of 1934, as amended, would subject the Company to registration under the US Commodity Exchange Act of 1974, as amended, would give rise to any registration requirement under the US Investment Advisers Act of 1940, as amended, or that would give rise to the Company or the Company becoming subject to any US law or regulation determined by the directors to be detrimental to the Company (any such person being a "Prohibited US Person").
+Furthermore, the Company's Articles of Incorporation provide that the directors may, in their absolute discretion, refuse to register a transfer of any Shares to a person that they have reason to believe is an employee benefit plan subject to ERISA or similar US laws, that will give rise to an obligation of the Company to register under the Investment Company Act or preclude the availability of certain exemptions, that will cause the Company or the Shares to become subject to registration under the US Commodity Exchange Act of 1934, as amended, would give rise to any registration requirement under the US Investment Advisers Act of 1940, as amended, or that would give rise to the Company or the Company becoming subject to any US law or regulation determined by the directors to be detrimental to the Company (any such person being a "Prohibited US Person").
 The Company may require a person believed to be a Prohibited US Person to provide documentary evidence that it is not such a Prohibited US Person or to sell or transfer the Shares held by it to a person who is qualified to hold the Shares and, if these requirements are not satisfied within 30 days' notice, the Shares will be deemed to have been forfeited.